Canop/termimad/README.md

 * [lapin](https://github.com/Canop/lapin) is a terminal game.
 It uses Termimad for display and event management

+* [backdown](https://github.com/Canop/backdown) is a file deduplicator.
+It uses Termimad to print on screen and ask questions

 If you're the author of another application using Termimad, please tell me.